CS4404-Mission3/writeup/README.md

 $ sudo systemctl enable --now sim
 ```

-We also use Avahi to generate mDNS traffic TODO
+We also use Avahi to generate mDNS traffic.
+We installed avahi-daemon with `sudo apt install -y avahi-daemon && sudo systemctl start avahi-daemon`.

 # Attack